 - Pool B: Teams selected only from conferences without automatic qualifiers (1 bid)

 - Pool C: Any other unselected team, often called “at-large” teams (4 bids)

-Pool B: This bid is reserved for teams that do not play in a conference that possesses a Pool A bid, and also for independents.
-In the case of Men's Division III Ice Hockey, the eligible teams are those in the ECAC West and WIAC, as well as SUNY Canton and Daniel Webster.
+Pool B: Reserved for teams that do not play in a conference that possesses a Pool A bid, and also for independents.
+In the case of Men's Division III Ice Hockey, the eligible teams are those in the UCHC and WIAC, as well as SUNY Canton and Bryn Athyn.